Noezinhos/Noezinhos/README.md

 ## 🌟 Featured Projects

-### 🚨 VRP Support System
-An advanced support system for VRP where support staff can handle in-game requests efficiently.

-### 📦 Event Crate Dropper
-A script for dropping event crates with configurable contents and locations.

 ### 🖥️ AltV Development
 Ongoing projects for the AltV platform, including server-client communications in C# and JavaScript.